On algebra-valued R-diagonal elements (with erratum)

 \begin{proof}[Proof of Proposition~\ref{prop:alpha*}.]
 The equivalence of~\ref{it:Thetasa} and~\ref{it:psi*} follows directly from the definitions.
 The equivalence of~\ref{it:psi*} and~\ref{it:alpha*} is a straightforward application of the moment-cumulant formula and Lemma~\ref{lem:alphapi*}. \end{proof}

-We now suppose that $B$ is a C$^*$-algebra and $\Theta$ is a self-adjoint $B$-valued distribution as in~\ref{it:Thetasa} of Proposition~\ref{prop:alpha*}.
+We now suppose that $B$ is a C$^*$-algebra and $\Theta$ is a $B$-valued $*$-distribution, as considered above.
 We say that $\Theta$ is {\em positive} if $\Theta(p^*p)\ge0$ for every $p\in B\langle X_i\mid i\in I\rangle$.
 It can be difficult to verify positivity of a $*$-distribution $\Theta$ only from knowing the cumulants, though there are special cases that are exceptions to this statement (for example, the $B$-valued semicircular and $B$-valued circular elements, discussed in Section~\ref{sec:circ}).